mjbieren/Phylogenomics_klebsormidiophyceae/README.md

 See [TransDecoder](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/tree/main/Scripts/05_Transdecoder) for a more in-depth overview of what we did.

 ## 7. BUSCO II
 Another quality control is to determine if we still are above the completeness threshold (70%).
-This is because we used the single best only option, and some of the values dropped a bit.
+This is because we used the single best option, and some of the values dropped a bit.
-See [BUSCO_II](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/blob/main/Scripts/06_BUSCO_II/README.md) for a more in-dept overview of what we did.
+See [BUSCO_II](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/blob/main/Scripts/06_BUSCO_II/README.md) for a more in-depth overview of what we did.

 ## 8. Decontamination
-To remove potential contaminatants we conducted sequence similarity searches against a comprehensive database that included proteins from various sources.
-Which are a positive set
+To remove potential contaminants, we conducted sequence similarity searches against a comprehensive database that included proteins from various sources.
+Which were a positive set [*Klebsormidium nitens* NIES-2285](https://www.nature.com/articles/ncomms4978)

 # Notes for future development